Setting Customer Goals with TPM

 Managing Growth

 Your mission used to be getting on the shelf and driving trial.
 While shopper love for your product is still paramount, things get a little more complicated when your brand takes off and distribution grows.
 In fast moving Consumer Goods, when distribution grows so does trade spending – income to your customers, but a margin eroding expense to you.
-And when exponential growth levels out, and you look to maintain margin by reducing costs, your customers won’t want their income to go down.
-Managing growth requires clear, attainable goals for the salespeople and the ability to track progress throughout the year.
-A good Trade Promotion Management (TPM) solution will offer you more than promotion planning and deduction management.
-TPM should also help you set these goals and monitor performance.
+And when exponential growth levels out and you look to maintain margin by reducing costs, your customers won’t want their income to go down.
+Managing growth requires clear, attainable goals for salespeople and the ability to track progress throughout the year.
+A Trade Promotion Management (TPM) system usually offers you more than just promotion planning and deduction management.
+TPM should also help you set these goals and monitor performance throughout the year.

 Begin with the End in Mind

 American businessman and author Stephen Covey said, “Begin with the end in mind.”
-This seems to allude to a goal…knowing what you want to achieve.
-But Covey also said, “Stop setting goals.
+This alludes to a goal…knowing what you want to achieve.
+Ironically Covey also said, “Stop setting goals.
 Goals are pure fantasy unless you have a specific plan to achieve them.”
-The best path is a combination of the goal, and a reality-driven plan to achieve it.
+So the best path seems to be a combination of the goal and a reality-driven plan to achieve it.
+Your sales planning process should support both of these deliverables.

 Start with your top-down growth objectives.
 Identify customer-specific sales goals and a practical expectation of trade spending.
 Generally speaking, you cannot substantially cut trade and expect substantial sales growth.